Podiatrist

 A podiatrist (/poʊˈdaɪ.ətrɪst/ poh-DY-ə-trist) is a medical professional devoted to the treatment of disorders of the foot, ankle, and related structures of the leg.
 The term originated in North America but has now become the accepted term in the English-speaking world for all practitioners of podiatric medicine.
-The word chiropodist was previously used in the United States, but it is now regarded as antiquated.
+In the United States, the term chiropodist is still occasionally used, but is now regarded as antiquated.

 In the United States, podiatrists are educated and licensed as Doctors of Podiatric Medicine (DPM).
+The DPM superseded the historical DSC (Doctor of Surgical Chiropody) degree in the 1960s.
 The preparatory education of most podiatric physicians—similar to the paths of traditional physicians (MD or DO)—includes four years of undergraduate work, followed by four years in an accredited podiatric medical school, followed by a three- or four-year hospital-based podiatry residency.
 Optional one- to two-year fellowship in foot and ankle reconstruction, surgical limb salvage, sports medicine, plastic surgery, pediatric foot and ankle surgery, and wound care is also available.
 Podiatric medical residencies and fellowships are accredited by the Council on Podiatric Medical Education (CPME).
 The overall scope of podiatric practice varies from state to state with a common focus on foot and ankle surgery.

 In many countries, the term podiatrist refers to allied health professionals who specialize in the treatment of the lower extremity, particularly the foot.
 Podiatrists in these countries are specialists in the diagnosis and nonsurgical treatment of foot pathology.
 In some circumstances, these practitioners will further specialise and, following further training, perform reconstructive foot and ankle surgery.
 In the United States, a podiatrist or podiatric surgeon shares the same model of medical education as osteopathic physicians (DO) and doctors of medicine (MD) with 4 years of medical school and 3-4 years of surgical residency focusing on the lower extremity.